brthrs/.github/.github/ISSUE_TEMPLATE/🏔️-epic.md

 ---
-name: "Epic"
+name: "\U0001F3D4️ Epic"
-about: "A large chunk of work that is segmented into smaller tasks."
+about: A large chunk of work that is segmented into smaller tasks.
 title: ''
 labels: enhancement, epic
 assignees: ''